hop-protocol/docs/faq.md

 ## How do I become a Bonder?

 Currently Bonders must be allowed by the Hop Bridge smart contract governed by the Hop team.
 We are working on decentralizing the Bonder role completely.
-Reach out to the Hop team on discord if you are interested in becoming a Bonder.
+Reach out to the Hop team on Discord if you are interested in becoming a Bonder.

 ## Do I need to expose any ports for the Hop Node?